 This program IS NOT to raise more money for our parish.
 The purpose is to teach the children the joy of giving and the fact that they need to be good stewards and give back to God out of gratitude for all that God has given to them.

 One of the primary purposes of this effort is to teach children that it does indeed feel good to give.
 It is good for children’s self-esteem to know that they have something to offer back to the Church.
 For that reason, it is more important that a child puts in a nickel, dime, quarter or even a dollar from his or her own allowance and feels proud of that contribution than putting in money from Mom’s or Dad’s wallet, which is meaningless to the child.

-Here are some of the ways our children have lived their faith these past weeks:
+Here are some of the ways our children have lived their faith:

 going to Church, Amen.